godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 Typed GDScript and dynamic GDScript can coexist in the same project.
 But I recommended to stick to either style for consistency in your codebase, and for your peers.
-It’s easier for everyone to work together if you follow the same guidelines, and faster to read and understand other people’s code.
+It's easier for everyone to work together if you follow the same guidelines, and faster to read and understand other people's code.

 Typed code takes a little more writing, but you get the benefits we discussed above.
-Here’s an example of the same, empty script, in a dynamic style:
+Here's an example of the same, empty script, in a dynamic style:

 ::